-In April 2021, a first instrumented baffle was installed surrounding the suspended end mirror of the input mode cleaner (IMC) cavity at Virgo.
-The baffle has been operated since then with success, demonstrating its functionality~\cite{Ballester_2022}.
-The measurements are in good agreement with SL simulations, dominated by the mirror surface maps inside the cavity.
-The IMC instrumented baffle will be also operating in the upcoming O4 observation run, serving as a demonstrator of the technology to instrument the baffles on Virgo's main arms.
-We expect that the information provided by the baffles will not only improve the understanding of the SL distribution at low angles in the interferometer, but also detect the appearance of higher order modes, which appear as modified patterns in the SL distribution, open the possibility of monitoring the contamination of the mirror surfaces that leads to low-angle scattering, and facilitate a more efficient pre-alignment and fine-tuning of the parameters of the interferometer after shutdowns and during operations.
+The instrumented baffle has been operated since its installation with success, demonstrating its functionality.
+The measured light distribution is in good agreement with SL simulations, dominated by the mirror surface maps inside the cavity~\cite{Ballester_2022}.
+The IMC instrumented baffle will be operating in the upcoming O4 observation run, and we expect that the information provided by the baffles will not only improve the understanding of the SL distribution at low angles in the interferometer, but also detect the appearance of higher order modes, which appear as modified patterns in the SL distribution, open the possibility of monitoring the contamination of the mirror surfaces that leads to low-angle scattering, and facilitate a more efficient pre-alignment and fine-tuning of the parameters of the interferometer after shutdowns and during operations.

-In the following sections, the baffle design requirements, the different steps of the baffle construction, its calibration in the laboratory and installation in the tower have been described, together with the first results on the baffle performance during the first months of its functioning.
+The instrumented baffle design requirements, the different steps of the assembly, the calibration of the sensors in the laboratory, and the installation in the IMC end mirror cavity are described in the following sections, together with the first results on the baffle operation.